mcollina/node-eps/XXX-asyncwrap-api.md

 ### Native Modules

-Existing native modules that call `node::MakeCallback` today will always have their parent id as `1`.
+Existing native modules that call `node::MakeCallback` today will always have their trigger id as `1`.
 Which is the root id.
 There will be two native APIs that users can use.
 One will be a static API and another will be a class that users can inherit from.